Our free membership, business.com+, takes the pain out of choosing new business services.

 5. Consider your career goals.

-“Workers should consider their current work situation and future career goals when getting tattoos and piercings,” said Ray Leon, managing partner at Pet Insurance Review.
+“Workers should consider their current work situation and future career goals when getting tattoos and piercings,” advised Ray Leon, managing partner at Pet Insurance Review.
 “You should abide by your employer’s guidelines, if any, as this may affect what part of your body you can get a tattoo or piercing.”

 “If you plan on entering a career where a ‘clean’ professional look is paramount to success,” Dylan said, “then you may want to reconsider getting a tattoo or piercing.”

-Suzanne Lucas contributed to this article.
+Julie Thompson and Suzanne Lucas contributed to this article.
 Some source interviews were conducted for a previous version of this article.

 Did you find this content helpful?